gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 When there is a special name of the deity given in the text, the special name must be given in the quizzer's answer.
 If the quizzer states any other special names which are not in context, the quizzer will be considered to have not stayed in context, even if they refer to the same person of the deity.

-When a quizzer gives other names for the same person of the deity, used within context, these should be allowed to be clarified within the question answer duration period when a more specific answer is needed.
+When a quizzer gives other names for the same person of the deity, used within context, these should be allowed to be clarified within the answering period when a more specific answer is needed.

 #### Example